CONDITIONS TREATED

 Individuals with Auditory Processing Disorder do not recognize subtle differences between sounds in words, even when the sounds are loud and clear enough to be heard.
 They can also find it difficult to tell where sounds are coming from, to make sense of the order of sounds, or to block out competing background noises.

-Specific learning disability that affects reading and related language-based processing skills.
-The severity can differ in each individual but can affect reading fluency, decoding, reading comprehension, recall, writing, spelling, and sometimes speech and can exist along with other related disorders.
+A specific learning disability that affects reading and related language-based processing skills.
+The severity can differ in each individual but can affect reading fluency, decoding, reading comprehension, recall, writing, spelling, and sometimes speech, and can exist along with other related disorders.
 Dyslexia is sometimes referred to as a Language-Based Learning Disability.

-Specific type of Auditory Processing Disorder (APD) in which there is difficulty attaching meaning to sound groups that form words, sentences and stories.
+A specific type of Auditory Processing Disorder (APD) in which there is difficulty attaching meaning to sound groups that form words, sentences, and stories.
 While an APD affects the interpretation of all sounds coming into the brain, a Language Processing Disorder (LPD) relates only to the processing of language.
 LPD can affect expressive language and/or receptive language.

-Disorder which is usually characterized by a significant discrepancy between higher verbal skills and weaker motor, visual-spatial and social skills.
+A disorder which is usually characterized by a significant discrepancy between higher verbal skills and weaker motor, visual-spatial, and social skills.
 Typically, an individual with NLD (or NVLD) has trouble interpreting nonverbal cues like facial expressions or body language, and may have poor coordination.

-Disorder that affects the understanding of information that a person sees, or the ability to draw or copy.
-A characteristic seen in people with learning disabilities such as Dysgraphia or Non-verbal LD, it can result in missing subtle differences in shapes or printed letters, losing place frequently, struggles with cutting, holding pencil too tightly, or poor eye/hand coordination.
+A disorder that affects the understanding of information that a person sees, or the ability to draw or copy.
+A characteristic seen in people with learning disabilities, such as Dysgraphia or Non-verbal LD, can result in missing subtle differences in shapes or printed letters, losing place frequently, struggles with cutting, holding a pencil too tightly, or poor eye/hand coordination.

 Common issues that are addressed: